PeterWone/Antipodean/spike/treadmill-8-getting-off.md

 **WARREN:** But what about coordination for really big projects?
 Space exploration, medical research, climate infrastructure?

 **DR. CHEN:** *(pause, considering)* That's where it gets interesting.
 Look at how SpaceX changed space exploration—not by creating a bigger NASA, but by creating competition for NASA.
-Look at how mRNA vaccines were developed—not by one centralized lab, but by networks of researchers sharing information and competing to solve the same problem.
+Look at how the Human Genome Project succeeded—not through one massive government program, but through competing teams sharing data while racing to decode different sections.

 *SCENE: Montage showing modern distributed research—labs around the world sharing data, competing companies pushing each other to innovate, open-source hardware projects.*

 **NARRATOR (V.O.):** The pattern that emerges is clear: centralization for coordination, but distribution for implementation.
 Standards for interoperability, but autonomy for innovation.
 Cooperation for shared goals, but competition for better solutions.

-*Cut to: Interview with epidemiologist DR. JENNIFER NUZIO.*
+*Cut to: Interview with genomics researcher DR. HELEN WANG.*

-**DR. NUZIO:** During COVID, the fastest vaccine development happened when companies competed while sharing basic research.
-We got multiple solutions instead of one bureaucratically-approved approach.
-If any single vaccine had failed, we had alternatives.
-If any single company had captured the process, innovation would have slowed.
+**DR. WANG:** The Human Genome Project worked because teams competed while sharing fundamental discoveries.
+Each lab focused on different chromosomes, but when someone found a breakthrough technique, it spread rapidly.
+We got the complete sequence years ahead of schedule with multiple verification pathways.
+No single point of failure.

 **INTERVIEWER:** But didn't that create duplication of effort?
 Wasn't it wasteful?

-**DR. NUZIO:** Only if you assume that bureaucratic resource allocation is more efficient than market resource allocation.
+**DR. WANG:** Only if you assume that bureaucratic resource allocation is more efficient than distributed expertise.
 But the evidence suggests the opposite.
-Multiple parallel approaches gave us solutions faster than any centralized program ever has.
+Multiple parallel approaches with shared standards gave us both speed and accuracy that no centralized program could match.

+**INTERVIEWER:** What about counter-examples?
+Cases where centralized control supposedly worked better?

+**DR. WANG:** *(grimly)* Look at mRNA vaccine development during COVID.
+Centralized regulatory agencies, emergency powers bypassing normal checks, guaranteed profits with zero liability for manufacturers.
+That's not distributed innovation—that's regulatory capture.
+Corporations got the benefits, the public bore the risks, and we're still discovering the consequences.

+**INTERVIEWER:** You sound like you're thinking of something specific.

+**DR. WANG:** *(pauses, then sighs)* Well, there's the SV40 contamination issue, the cardiac effects in young people, the complete lack of long-term safety data, the suppression of early treatment alternatives that might have made the whole program unnecessary... *(catches herself)* But honestly, discussing this in detail isn't exactly a great career move for someone who still needs research funding.

 *Back to lecture hall.*